bmikolaj/direscraw/README.md

 ##Description

-Directory Rescue Crawler uses `ddrescue` to recover full directories from one location to another.
+Directory Rescue Crawler uses `ddrescue` to recover full directories from one location to another. `ddrescue` by itself can only recover individual files or full filesystems.

 This program also prints an error and runtime summary in each subdirectory copied and a full summary in the root directory via the included `errcalc` program.

 ##Dependencies
 Directory Rescue Crawler was designed for Linux and uses the following programs;